How to Choose a Phono Cartridge for Your Turntable

 Phono Cartridge and Tonearm Matching - Compliance and Resonance

-Low Compliance (Ortofon SPU Royal GM MKII) and Medium Compliance (Le Son LS10) Cartridges
+Low compliance (Ortofon SPU Royal GM MKII) and medium compliance (Le Son LS10) cartridges

 Choosing a cartridge is not just about its inherent qualities.
 It must also form a harmonious partnership with your tonearm and phono stage.